kushidesign/kushi/README.md

       :bb--1px:solid:black))
   "Go"])

-;; Somewhere else in your code, inside a component fn
+;; Somewhere else in your code, calling above component

 [link {:active? true}]
 ; => [:a {:class ["_kushi_active-link" "_j7338" ]}]

 ;; "_kushi_active-link" is the selector for your custom defclass.
-;; "_j7338" is an example selector for the border-bottom rule.
 ```
 The class to be returned cannot be nested.<br>
 For example, the following will not work: